 Hambly harassed Sprankle.
 He directed his fans to harass Sprankle.

 Hambly benefited greatly when YouTube removing his original video.
-Because it no longer exists in YouTube, he is now able to lie and mislead people about the video’s content.
+Because it no longer exists on YouTube, he can lie and mislead people about the video’s content.